ibm-cloud-docs/SecureGateway/securegateway_install.md

 ## DataPower
 {: #datapower}

 DataPower has an embedded version of the {{site.data.keyword.SecureGateway}} Client.
 Depending on the DataPower version, you may have a different version of the {{site.data.keyword.SecureGateway}} Client.
 Be aware of any applicable [DataPower Client Limitations](./securegateway_interaction.html#limits-datapower).
+Using the old Secure Gateway Client might experience unexpected errors.

 | DataPower Version | {{site.data.keyword.SecureGateway}} Client Version  |
 | -- | --  |